kamranahmedse/developer-roadmap/src/data/roadmaps/prompt-engineering/content/102-prompts/good-prompts/100-use-delimiters.md

 ```

 ```
-Translate the text delimited by tripple quotes into Arabic
+Translate the text delimited by triple quotes into Arabic.

 """How are you?"""
 ```